 For more tips on using color in your designs, read our guide on how to pick colors to communicate effectively.

-Add a visual header to your incident report
+Adding a visual header to incident report

 As part of your company branding, you may want to add a visual header to your reports.
 For example, this incident case report template uses a neutral photo with a color filter to create a professional header: